Frederick Nolan (writer): Early life and education

-Nolan was born on 7 March 1931 in Liverpool, where he was educated, as well as in Aberaeron in Wales.
+Nolan was born on 7 March 1931 in Liverpool, England, where he was educated, as well as in Aberaeron in Wales.

 Career

-At age 21, Nolan began the research that established him as one of England's leading authorities on the American West.
+At the age of 21, Nolan began the research that established him as one of England's leading authorities on the American West.
 In 1954, he co-founded The English Westerners' Society.

-At the start of his career, he became first a reader, and later an editor, for Corgi (Bantam) Books in London.
+At the start of his career, Nolan became first a reader, and later an editor, for Corgi (Bantam) Books in London.
 Moving to London in the early 1960s made it possible for him to pursue the other consuming interest of his life: American musical theatre.
 During this time, he also began writing Western fiction as Frederick H. Christian, a pseudonym derived from his own, his wife Heidi's, and his oldest son's first names.

-Over the next decade, while working in publishing – with Transworld, then Penguin, Collins, and Granada in London, and later with Ballantine and Warner in New York - he produced 14 Westerns as well as a considerable body of journalism.
+Over the next decade, while working in publishing – with Transworld, then Penguin, Collins, and Granada in London, and later with Ballantine and Warner in New York – he produced fourteen Westerns as well as a considerable body of journalism.

 On 4 July 1973, Nolan quit his job as a highly paid publishing executive and signed a contract to write eight full-length novels in a year.
-The first of these was The Oshawa Project (published in the U.S. as The Algonquin Project), which MGM later filmed as Brass Target.
-Since that time Nolan has completed more than 70 books, a similar number of biographical studies, and articles for historical journals.
+The first of these was The Oshawa Project (published in the U.S. as The Algonquin Project), which MGM later filmed as Brass Target (1978).
+Since that time, Nolan completed more than seventy books, a similar number of biographical studies, and articles for historical journals.

-One of the foremost authorities on the life and times of Billy the Kid, and the history of the American West in general, Nolan appeared frequently in television documentaries dealing with the subject, as well as lecturing to historical societies in the U.K. and U.s., and on cruise ships.
+One of the foremost authorities on the life and times of American outlaw Billy the Kid, and the history of the American West in general, Nolan appeared frequently in television documentaries dealing with the subject, as well as lecturing to historical societies in the U.K. and U.S., and on cruise ships.

 His Westerns include the Angel series of books as well as five additional books in the Sudden series created by Oliver Strange.
 These have latterly been reissued under new titles, while the Angel series now appears under the pseudonym Daniel Rockfern (which is an anagram of "Frederick Nolan").

 Personal life

-Nolan died on 15 June 2022, at the age of 91.
+Nolan died in Chalfont St. Giles, don 15 June 2022, at the age of 91.